The 10 best things to do in Berlin

 7. Brandenburg Gate

-Brandenburger Tor is the only surviving historical city gate in Berlin, and today this neo-classical arch is one of the best-known landmarks in Germany.
+Brandenburger Tor is the only surviving historical city gate in Berlin.
+Today this neo-classical arch is one of the best-known landmarks in Germany.
 The monument is said to symbolise the division of East and West Berlin, and since the fall of the wall, a symbol of a united city.

 8. Shopping at the Kurfürstendamm and Friedrichstrasse

-These streets are a shopping paradise, and the perfect place to spend some of your holiday money.
-Here you’ll find a combination of well-known chain stores as well as fantastic independent boutiques.
+These streets are a shopper’s paradise.
+Here you’ll find a combination of well-known chain stores and fantastic independent boutiques.

 In Bebelplatz, next to Unter den Linden, there are glass plates set in the stone square which you look through to see empty bookshelves symbolising a library.
 This is where the Nazi book burning took place in 1933.

 What is now a popular public park was once the legendary airport, Tempelhof.
-The airport was officially closed in 2008, and today you can run, cycle or even roller skate on the 2.9km long runway.
+The airport was officially closed in 2008, and today you can run cycle or roller skate along the 2.9km runway.

 So, there you have it.
-The list above is a great starting place for creating an eventful trip to Berlin.
-Don’t forget, as a member of Norwegian Reward, you’ll earn 5% CashPoints on all sightseeing and activities in Berlin when you buy your tickets via GetYourGuide.
+The list above is a great starting point for your trip to Berlin.
+Don’t forget, as a member of Norwegian Reward, you’ll earn 5% CashPoints on all sightseeing and activities when you buy your tickets via GetYourGuide.